 Jordan Peterson also claimed in the course of the discussion that the first pronouncement of the ideal of the separation of church and state came from Jesus when he said, “Render to Caesar the things that are Caesar’s; and to God the things that are God’s.”
 (Matthew 22:21)

 Modern Christians (many American Christians anyway) view the modern emphasis on the separation of the church and state as a bad thing.
-A common assumption seems to be that the “wall of separation” between the church and state is a way for politicians to keep Christians out of politics and to keep politics separated from the influenced of Christians.
+A common assumption seems to be that the “wall of separation” between the church and state is a way for politicians to keep Christians out of politics and to keep politics from the influence of Christians.

 What do you think?